Declaration of Conformity under Section 161 Stock Corporations Act of February 27, 2020 (Aktiengesetz)

 Section 3.8 of the German Corporate Governance Code provides that any D & O insurance for the members of the Supervisory Board shall feature a deductible of at least 10% of the damage.
 Notwithstanding the above, no deductible of at least 10% of the damage was agreed in the D & O insurance for the members of the Supervisory Board of the Company.
 The Company believes that the Supervisory Board of Gigaset AG even without a deductible perform their duties with due diligence.

 Despite being recommended in Section 4.2.4 and 4.2.5 of German Corporate Governance Code, compensation data for the members of the Executive Board is not disclosed.
 The Annual General Meeting dated 11 August 2015 had resolved, under Sections 286 para.
 5, 314 para.
-2 of the Commercial Code, that in the annual accounts of the company (and the corresponding group accounts) the data required under Section 285 para 9a Sentence 5 to 8 and 315 Section 1 No. 6a sentence 5 to 8 of the Commercial code shall not be disclosed.
+3 of the old version of the Commercial Code, that in the annual accounts of the company (and the corresponding group accounts) the data required under Section 285 para 9a Sentence 5 to 8 and 314 Section 1 No. 6a sentence 5 to 8 of the old version of the Commercial code shall not be disclosed.
 This resolution is binding for the Company also in relation to the purposes of the Corporate Governance Code.
 It applies for the annual results of the financial year commencing 1 January 2015 and the following four financial years, however in no event longer than 10 August 2020.
+Pursuant to Article 83 of the Introductory Act to the German Commercial Code, Sections 285, 286, 289a, 289f, 291, 314, 315a, 324, 325, 325a, 329 and 341s of the German Commercial Code in the version applicable as of January 1, 2020 are to be applied for the first time to annual and consolidated financial statements and management and group management reports for the financial year beginning after December 31, 2020.

 Irrespective of Section 5.1.2 of the German Corporate Governance Code, no age limit has been specified for the members of the Executive Board.
 Succession planning has not yet been taken.
 The Company believes that an age limit in itself is no useful/appropriate exclusion criterion for the exercise of duties as member of the Executive Board, especially as this could be construed as discrimination.
 An appointment to the Board of the Company is based primarily on knowledge, skills and professional experience of each candidate.
 Given the usual duration of the management contracts, succession planning is, to the belief of the company, not on the agenda at present.

 In accordance with Section 5.3.1, 5.3.2 and 5.3.3 of the German Corporate Governance Code has formed committees of the Supervisory Board, namely an Audit Committee, a Personnel Committee and a Financing Committee.
-Further committees are not necessary, as the composition of the Supervisory Board, the manageable size with six supervisory board members and the practice of four to six-week meetings provides for efficient work and intensive discussions on strategic issues as well as to questions of detail.
+Further committees are not necessary, as the composition of the Supervisory Board, the manageable size with six supervisory board members and the held meetings provide for efficient work and intensive discussions on strategic issues as well as to questions of detail.
 A nomination committee has not been formed, as the Board consists exclusively of shareholder representatives.

 Irrespective of Section 5.4.1 of the German Corporate Governance Code, no age limit and no regular limit to Supervisory Board members’ term of office is specified for the members of the Supervisory Board.
 The Company believes that these limits in themselves are no useful/appropriate exclusion criterion for the exercise of an office as Supervisory Board, especially as this could be construed as discrimination.
 Elections at the Annual General Meeting are based primarily on knowledge, skills and technical experience of the candidate.